-If you’re planning to publish with top notched traditional publishers, bear in mind that you’ll need to have some notoriety to your name before you can get published.
+If you’re planning to publish with top notched traditional publishers, bear in mind that you’ll need to have some notoriety to your name before you can get published with some leading firms.

 Also, you may need to submit your book ideas to them for review before getting started and the ideas will have to be approved by them before you begin writing your book.

 If you’re planning to self publish your book online, you can read this guide.

 Becoming an author does not start and end with writing and publishing a book.

 After writing and publishing your book, to make a decent success, you also have to promote the book effectively.

 Even If you’re published by traditional publishers who are doing the promotion on your behalf, as an author, you still have a role to play in order to drive massive sales and get your books out there to buyers.

 To start with, you need to create a brand for yourself as an author.

 Based on your brand, create social media pages where you can interact with your audience and potential buyers.

 Beyond social media, you can also get to partner with other authors in a way that will promote your book.